Internet service providers and mobile carriers

 During this public health crisis, local internet service providers are offering free wifi hotspots and low-cost internet solutions.
 As PCC moves more of it’s courses online during this health crisis, we want to provide students a resource to access free and low-cost internet options.
 Information on mobile carries response to COVID-19 is also included on this page.

 Xfinity WiFi hotspots across the country will be available to anyone who needs them for free – including non-Xfinity internet subscribers.
 To find an Xfinity WiFi hotspot, check the hotspot location map at wifi.xfinity.com or download the Xfinity WiFi hotspots app from the App Store or Google Play.

 AT&T hotspots are open to the public.
 To learn more about AT&T hotspots, visit the AT&T hotspot website.

 Internet service provider options

 PCC Foundation and Comcast offer free service

-Current Comcast/Xfinity customers are not eligible for this deal.
-If you have already registered for the Comcast Internet Essentials program as of March 15, 2020, you may still be eligible to have some of your internet service paid for by the Foundation.
-Please email firstname.lastname@example.org with your name, PCC G-number, and your Comcast Internet Essentials service address to request this support.
+If you have signed up for the Internet Essentials program since March 15, 2020 you may be eligible to have your internet paid for by the Foundation.
+Please email firstname.lastname@example.org with your name, your PCC G number and your Comcast Internet Essentials service address and account number.